stanleystrawbridge/projectMyPixel/README.md

 ### Usage

 1. **Processing Images**:
+   - Generate sum stacks of raw confocal images and place in 'data/sum_stacks'
-   - Process images into RGB, label using the Computer Vision toolbox.
+   - Process images into RGB, import all images into MATLAB's ImageLabeler from the Computer Vision toolbox; label roi with polygon and ap with line.
-   - Place the processed images in the **max** or **sum** folder, respectively.
-   - In the **labels** directory, put the corresponding labeled images.
-   - Change the method in **projectMyPixel.m** between either the maximum or sum projection method.
+   - Export label definitions to file named segmentation.m in 'data'

 2. **Running the Main Script**:
    - Open **main_ap_patterning_ex_vivo.m**.
    - Provide the following user inputs: